BukHUM/cms/README.md

 - Update documentation for any API changes
 - Use meaningful commit messages
 - Ensure all tests pass before submitting PR
+- Maintain proper database relationships with foreign key constraints
+- Use consistent naming conventions for tables and controllers
+- Organize controllers in appropriate namespaces (Backend/Frontend)

 ## License